Quick Tips On Preventing Teeth Stains

 External Tooth Stains

 What can stain the enamel of the tooth?
 First, there is tobacco.
-Cigarette smoking can lead to brownish stains on the teeth from the chemicals found in the tobacco.
-The smoking can also discolor the skin of your lips.
+Cigarette smoking can lead to brownish stains on the teeth from the chemicals found in tobacco.
+Smoking can also discolor the skin of your lips.

 Preventing Tooth Stains

-Now that you know some of the reasons why you may have less than white glistening teeth, you can help yourself by learning to avoid these stains, if you can.
+Now that you know some of the reasons why you may have less than white glistening teeth, you can help your Smile Makeover by learning to avoid these stains, if you can.

 So if your teeth are giving you a less than stellar outlook, try these tips for preventing teeth stains.